Creating the player scene¶

 Click on the

-Player node and add an AnimatedSprite2D node as a child.
+Player node and add (Ctrl + A) a child node AnimatedSprite2D.
 The

 AnimatedSprite2D will handle the